 An impregnator is used to wet out reinforcing fabric.
 Fabric is pulled through a resin puddle, and squeezed between rollers set at a specific gap.
 The roller gap controls the amount of epoxy in the fabric (Figure 2-5).
 Hand operated impregnators are available from WEST SYSTEM.
-Air and electric powered machines are available from companies such as Venus Gusmer.
-See Appendix C for a list of vacuum bagging equipment and material suppliers.
+Air and electric powered machines are available from some vacuum bagging equipment and material suppliers.